C-gyorfi/AWS-knowledge-dump/README.md

 ## Load Balancing and Auto Scaling
 > Vertical Scalability - increasing the size of an instance(hardware limits)

-> Horizontal Scalability - increasting the number of instances
+> Horizontal Scalability - increasing the number of instances

-> High Availability - runnging the app in multiple data centers(e.g multi AZ)
+> High Availability - running the app in multiple data centers(e.g multi AZ)

 ### Load balancer:
 - Distribute load across multiple instances
 - Allows using single endpoint (DNS)
-- Does regular health checks on instnces
+- Does regular health checks on instances
 - Handle failure / Terminates unhealthy instances
 - SSL termination (HTTPS)
 - Can enforce stickiness (by using cookies to forward request to same instance)